ballerina-attic/ballerina-aks-deployment/README.md

 - Configure kubectl to connect to AKS Kubernetes cluster

-The following command will get the credentials for a given Kubernetes cluster in AKS.
+The following command gets the credentials for a given Kubernetes cluster in AKS.

 ```bash
 $ az aks get-credentials --resource-group myResourceGroup --name myAKSCluster
 ```

-To verify the connection to your cluster, run "kubectl get nodes" command:
+To verify the connection to your cluster, run `kubectl get nodes` command:

 ```bash
 $ kubectl get nodes